Désolé, la version française de cette page ne peut être offerte pour le moment.

 Canada has two decades of experience with GM crops and foods that has not yet been evaluated.
 We need to step back so that we can also evaluate the impacts of GM crops.
 We need to do this and then learn and apply any lessons from the release of GM crops and foods before we consider allowing GM animals into our environment and food system.

-Canada has approved the first genetically modified food animal in the world: a GM Atlantic salmon from the company AquaBounty.
-It is approved for eating and for growing (on land) in Canada and it is also approved for eating in the US.
-However, it is not yet in production anywhere in the world.
+In 2017, 4.5 metric tonnes of unlabelled GM Atlantic salmon, produced in Panama, were sold into the Canadian market.
+It is approved for eating and for growing (on land) at one facility Canada and it is also approved for eating in the US.
+It is currently only being produced in Panama and only sold in Canada.
 The company claims that the salmon grows faster – it is genetically engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).